khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Introduction copy.md

 sidebar_position: 1
 ---

-# Welcome To Khaleej vACC's General Operating Procedures.
+# Welcome To Khaleej vACC's Standard Operating Procedures.

 ## Introduction
-You have made it to the home of Khaleej vACC's General Operating Procedures.
+You have made it to the home of Khaleej vACC's Standard Operating Procedures.

-Here you can find the General Operating Procedures (GOPs) for all airfields covered within **Khaleej vACC**.
+Here you can find the Standard Operating Procedures (GOPs) for all airfields covered within **Khaleej vACC**.

 ## Where to start?
-Our General Operating Procedures are split into airports, **Kuwait (OKKK/KWI)** and **Bahrain (OBBI/BAH)**, within each airports General Operating Procedures you can find the specific sections for each position at controlled at that specific airport.
+Our Standard Operating Procedures are split into airports, **Kuwait (OKKK/KWI)** and **Bahrain (OBBI/BAH)**, within each airports Standard Operating Procedures you can find the specific sections for each position at controlled at that specific airport.

 - Delivery
 - Ground